Special routes of U.S. Route 29: Spartanburg–Blacksburg alternate route

 U.S. Highway 29 Alternate (US 29 Alt.) was established in 1954 as renumbering of mainline US 29 through Spartanburg, Cowpens, Gaffney, and Blacksburg, South Carolina.
 In 1962, mainline US 29 was moved back on its original routing after sharing a few years with Interstate 85 (I-85), thus decommissioning the alternate route.

 Spartanburg connector route

 U.S. Highway 29 Connector (US 29 Conn.) was a connector route on the brief 0.34 mi section of John B. White Sr. Boulevard that was previously unsigned in Spartanburg, South Carolina.
 It connected US 29 with SC 296.
 The route was removed when SC 296 was extended over it.

+North Carolina

 Bessemer City alternate route

 U.S. Highway 29A (US 29A) was a short-lived alternate route in Bessemer City, North Carolina, that was established in 1937 after mainline US 29/US 74 was rerouted on a more direct path from Kings Mountain to Gastonia.
 In 1938, it was decommissioned and renumbered as parts of North Carolina Highway 161 (NC 161) and NC 274.